02 Using the graphical user interface Aifeducation - Studio

 3.3.2 Using a Text Embedding Model

-Figure 13: Text Embedding Model - Description (click image to enlarge)
+Figure 17: Text Embedding Model - Description (click image to enlarge)

 The tab Training shows the development of the loss and the validation loss during the last training of the corresponding base model.
-If no plot is displayed no history data is available.
+If no plot is displayed, no history data is available.

-Figure 14: Text Embedding Model - Embeddings (click image to enlarge)
+Figure 18: Text Embedding Model - Embeddings (click image to enlarge)

-The tab Encode/Decode/Tokenize (Figure 15) offers you insights into the way your text embedding model processes data.
-In the box Encode you can insert a raw text and after clicking on Encode you can see how the text is divided into tokens and their corresponding IDs.
+The tab Tokenize/Encode/Decode (Figure 19) offers you insights into the way your text embedding model processes data.
+In the box Encode you can insert a raw text and after clicking on Encode, you can see how the text is divided into tokens and their corresponding IDs.
 The IDs are passed to the base model and are used to generate the numeric representation of a text.
 The box Decode allows you to reverse this process.
 There you can insert a sequence of numbers (separated with a comma or with spaces) and after clicking on Decode, the corresponding tokens and the raw text appear.

 Finally, the tab Fill Mask (Figure 16) allows you to request the underlying base model of your text embedding model to calculate a solution to a fill-in-the-blank text.
 In the box Text you can insert a raw text.
-A gap is signaled by insert the corresponding masking token.
+A gap is signaled when you insert the corresponding masking token.
 This token can be found in the table above in the row for “mask_token”.
 If you insert a gap/mask_token please ensure correct spelling.
-With “N Solutions per Mask” you can determine how many tokens the model should calculate for every gap/mask_token.
-After clicking”Calculate Tokens”, you will find an image on the right side of the box, showing you the most reasonable token for the selected gap.
+With N Solutions per mask you can determine how many tokens the model should calculate for every gap/mask_token.
+After clicking “Calculate Tokens”, you will find an image on the right side of the box, showing you the most reasonable token for the selected gap.
 The tokens are ordered by certainty; from the perspective of the model, the most reasonable tokens are at the top and the less reasonable tokens are at the bottom.

-Figure 16: Text Embedding Model - Fill Mask (click image to enlarge)
+Figure 20: Text Embedding Model - Fill Mask (click image to enlarge)

 3.3.3 Documenting a Text Embedding Model